api3dao/vitepress-docs/docs/guides/airnode/deploy-airnode/generate-config-chainapi/index.md

 their API data to several blockchains.

 ChainAPI can connect almost any API, whether open or authenticated, to Airnode.
-Airnode then queries your API operations to be consumed by EVM on-chain dAPPs, by using the request/response protocol.
+Airnode then queries your API operations to be consumed by EVM on-chain dApps, by using the request/response protocol.

 To get started, go to [ChainAPI](https://chainapi.com/) and login using